Quantum-Accelerators/quacc/docs/user/executors.md

 === "Covalent"

-    By default, Covalent will run all `Electron` tasks on your local machine using the [`DaskExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/dask).
+    By default, Covalent will run all `Electron` tasks on your local machine using the Dask backend.
 This is a parameter that you can control.
 For instance, Covalent offers many [plugin executors](https://docs.covalent.xyz/docs/features/executor-plugins/exe) that can be used to interface with a wide range of HPC, cloud, and quantum devices.

     **Setting Executors via the Lattice Object**

-    If you want to use the same executor for all the `Electron` objects in a `Lattice`, you can pass the `executor` keyword argument to the `@ct.lattice` decorator (which is what `@flow` is equivalent to `SETTINGS.WORKFLOW_ENGINE = "covalent"`), as shown below.
+    If you want to use the same executor for all the `Electron` objects in a `Lattice`, you can pass the `executor` keyword argument to the `#!Python @ct.lattice` decorator (which is what `#!Python @flow` is equivalent to when setting your `WORKFLOW_ENGINE` quacc config variable to `"covalent"`).

     ```python
+    import covalent as ct
     from ase.build import bulk
     from quacc import flow
     from quacc.recipes.emt.core import relax_job, static_job